linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM.md

 In 2002, in response to the spate of ethics scandals, Congress passed the Sarbanes-Oxley Act, commonly referred to as SOX, to tighten the rules of corporate governance and disclosure.
 For example, the act requires corporations to have more independent directors, that is, more directors who are not themselves managers (or affiliated with managers).
 The act also requires each CFO to personally vouch for the corporation's accounting statements, provides for an oversight board to oversee the auditing of public companies, and prohibits auditors from providing various other services to clients.

-# 1.4 The Investment Process
+### 1.4 The Investment Process

 Investors' portfolios are simply their collections of investment assets.
 Once a portfolio is established, it is updated or "rebalanced" by selling existing securities and using the proceeds to buy new securities, by investing additional funds to increase the overall size of the portfolio, or by selling securities to decrease the size of the portfolio.

 Investment assets can be categorized into broad asset classes, such as stocks, bonds, real estate, commodities, and so on.
 Investors make two types of decisions in constructing their portfolios.
 The asset allocation decision is the choice among these broad asset classes, while the security selection decision is the choice of which particular securities to hold within each asset class.

-"Top-down" portfolio construction starts with asset allocation.
+Top-down portfolio construction starts with asset allocation.
 For example, an individual who currently holds all of his money in a bank account would first decide what proportion of the overall portfolio ought to be moved into stocks, bonds, and so on.
 In this way, the broad features of the portfolio are established.
-For example, while the average annual return on the common stock of large firms since 1926 has been about  $12\%$  per year, the average return on U.S. Treasury bills has been less than  $4\%$ .
-On the other hand, stocks are far riskier, with annual returns (as measured by the Standard & Poor's 500 index) that have ranged as low as  $-46\%$  and as high as  $55\%$ .
+For example, while the average annual return on the common stock of large firms since 1926 has been about $12\%$ per year, the average return on U.S. Treasury bills has been less than $4\%$.
+On the other hand, stocks are far riskier, with annual returns (as measured by the Standard & Poor's 500 index) that have ranged as low as $-46\%$ and as high as $55\%$.
 In contrast, T-bills are effectively risk-free: You know what interest rate you will earn when you buy them.
 Therefore, the decision to allocate your investments to the stock market or to the money market where Treasury bills are traded will have great ramifications for both the risk and the return of your portfolio.
 A top-down investor first makes this and other crucial asset allocation decisions before turning to the decision of the particular securities to be held in each asset class.

 Security analysis involves the valuation of particular securities that might be included in the portfolio.
 For example, an investor might ask whether Merck or Pfizer is more attractively priced.
 Both bonds and stocks must be evaluated for investment attractiveness, but valuation is far more difficult for stocks because a stock's performance usually is far more sensitive to the prospects of the issuing firm.